“We are stewards of a life altering experience you will remember for years to come and at GSS, we take that responsibility seriously”

 Whether you are an experienced Cape Buffalo hunter or ready to hunt your first Cape Buffalo, Graham Sales Safaris will professionally guide you to your next magnificent Cape Buffalo trophy.

-Hunters looking to experience the thrill of hunting the bewildering Cape Buffalo in Africa, take note.
+Hunters looking to experience the thrill of hunting Africa’s black death – the Cape Buffalo in Africa, take note….

 - Hunting grounds – Where will you be hunting free range Cape Buffalo?